-Making the decision to add a new puppy to your home is such an amazing experience.
-You go through lots of well planned out thoughts, prayers, emotions and then finding the perfect fit.
+YOU DID IT!!
+Its puppy time.
+Sometimes bringing home a puppy is like bringing home a newborn.
 You are so overwhelmed with joy that all of the sudden your mind goes blank and remember that now you have to prepare to bring this new puppy into your home.
-You cant remember if they eat wet food or dry food.
+You can't remember if they eat wet food or dry food.
 You don't know if they like flowing water or a bowl of water.
 Do you need beds or crates?
 You go out and start buying toys and leashes.
 But lets slow down.
-What if you had a list of things you need to easily transition your new puppy from their first home to their new, forever home?
-This list is here to help with just that!
-I cut out the fat and leave what is important and needed.
-I hope it helps prevent freaking out, spending money on unneeded items and makes the big day more enjoyable.
+I worked to put together this helpful information about items you might need, items you won't need and items you get from me in your puppy pack.
+This should help!

-Small- Medium dog bed that has a removable cover for easy washing.
+A small- or medium dog bed that has a removable cover for easy washing is ideal.
 Puppies like to snuggle up with blankets.
-Fleece blankets are durable and wash well.
+I have found that fleece blankets are durable and wash well.

-Your puppy pack has a bag of food but an extra bag on hand isn't a bad thing.
-Small stainless steel bowls for food and water.
+Your puppy pack has a small bag of food for 5 days.
+Having an extra bag on hand isn't a bad thing.
+Small stainless steel bowls for food and water work well.
+They are easy to wash and are almost indestructible.
+A raised feeder is always a good idea for short faced dogs.
+That will limit the air intake when eating or drinking

-Your puppy pack has a sqeaky toy, rope toy, ball, and a fillable toy.
+Your puppy pack has a squeaky toy, rope toy, ball, and a fillable toy.
 This is a good start.
 Each dog should have around 10 to rotate through.
+Do not give your dog all the toys at once, rotate toys daily to renew the fun.

 Treats can be simple.
-Small pieces or dehydrated meat is best.
+Small pieces of dehydrated meat is best.

 This is based on your goals.
 Crate or Pin work well providing them a space that's their own and is safe.